-Environmental protection remains at the centre of the ARC's operations as Australia's network of highly skilled professionals contribute to worldwide efforts to slow global warming and protect the ozone layer.
+Environmental protection is at the heart of ARC's activities, and its focus is expanding as technology evolves.
+Our primary focus is to maintain and grow Australia's network of highly skilled and licensed professionals who contribute to worldwide efforts to slow global warming and protect the ozone layer.